ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entries.md

       <a href="{cp_edit_entry_url}">Edit Entry</a>
     {/if}

 The URL of the entry form in the control panel where this entry can be edited.
 It is recommended you wrap this variable in an `{if logged_in}` conditional to hide your control panel's URL from regular site visitors.
-If you are running a membership based site, hide it behind an appropriate `logged_in_group_id` conditional.
+If you are running a membership based site, hide it behind an appropriate `logged_in_role_id` conditional.
 For example, to hide this link from everyone but Super Admins:

-    {if logged_in_group_id == 1}
+    {if logged_in_role_id == 1}
       <a href="{cp_edit_entry_url}">Edit Entry</a>
     {/if}